RodriguezLucha/algorithms/README.md

 # algorithms
-Algorithms implemented with the cleanest code possible
+Common algorithms implemented in python, tested with pytest